Reviews You Can Rely On

 Value

-The Dagga is the most expensive pedal in our review, but is built from quality components and is designed to take abuse, and should last years.
-We feel these will represent the best value to riders seeking a burly and super grippy pedal for gravity riding.
+The Dagga is one of the more expensive pedals in our lineup, but it is built from quality components and is designed to take abuse, and should last years.
+We feel these represent the best value to riders seeking a burly, super grippy pedal for gravity riding.

 Conclusion

-The Dagga is an outstanding choice for the bike park and high-speed, high-impact trails where you can’t afford to have your feet bouncing off your pedals on landings.
-The pins are well-spaced and well placed along the perimeter of the platform and provide good contact with a range of shoe sizes.
-They are the heaviest pedal in our review, but their intended use is gravity riding where durability and performance typically outweigh grams.
-These pedals perform well in our metrics earning our Top Pick award for gravity riding, they are also our favorite for rocky trails in general because the grip is so good.
+The Dagga is an outstanding choice for the bike park and high-speed, high-impact trails where you can't afford to have your feet bouncing off your pedals on landings.
+The pins are well-spaced and well-placed along the perimeter of the platform and provide good contact with a range of shoe sizes.
+They are one of the heaviest pedals in our review, but their intended use is gravity riding, where durability and performance typically outweigh grams.
+These pedals perform well in our metrics and are a great pick for gravity riding, although they are also one of our favorites for rocky trails in general because the grip is so good.

-chromag dagga mountain bike flat pedal review - these pedals have unbeatable grip and the pin height can be adjusted...
+chromag dagga - these pedals have unbeatable grip and the pin height can be adjusted...

 These pedals have unbeatable grip and the pin height can be adjusted by adding or subtracting washers.